Engel & Völkers

 Some areas like Jumeirah Village Circle, Dubai Marina, Business Bay and Jumeirah Lake Towers, are considered popular locations for people looking to settle in Dubai.

-4. Property size
+4. Property Size

 Your property size is also a factor to consider before buying an apartment because it could be closely linked to your long-term goals.